 Q: What is radical about racial sensitivity training?

 TRUMP: If you were a certain person, you had no status in life.
 It was sort of a reversal.
 And if you look at the people, we were paying people hundreds of thousands of dollars to teach very bad ideas and frankly, very sick ideas.
 They were teaching people to hate our country And I'm not going to do that.
 We have to go back to the core values of this country.
 They were teaching people that our country is a horrible place.
 It's a racist place.
 And they were teaching people to hate our country.
 I'm not going to allow that to happen.

 Trump was asked by debate moderator Chris Wallace to disavow white supremacy.
 But Trump did not denounce any far-right group, pivoting to talk about Antifa, a left-wing organization.

 One Proud Boys organizer posted "President Trump told the proud boys to stand by because someone needs to deal with ANTIFA... well sir! we're ready!!"

 The Proud Boys, a self-described "Western chauvinist" organization, is considered a violent, nationalistic, and misogynistic hate group, according to the Anti-Defamation League.
 Proud Boys members marched at the Unite the Right rally in Charlottesville, Virginia, and have organized against Black Lives Matter protests in recent months.

 [Pres.
-Trump walked back his statement post-debate, but the Proud Boys did not].
+Trump walked back his statement post-debate, and denounced the Proud Boys].